 Worshiping Garuda is believed to remove the effects of poison.
 This might be because Garuda is known for feeding only on snakes.
 The image of Garuda is often used to protect the wearer from a snake attack and its poison.
 The mantra Garudi Vidya is used to remove all kinds of evil.

 Inspiration from Vishnu

-People might pray to Vishnu or identify with him for various reasons.
+People might worship or pray to Vishnu and identify with him for various reasons.
 His many representations make Vishnu a common source for inspiration because he is seen as someone who is easier to relate to than a more distant god.

-You might call upon Vishnu if you’re looking for protection, patience, knowledge, or prosperity.
+Vishnu can be called upon if you’re looking for protection, patience, knowledge, or prosperity.
 You can also call upon his many avatars.
-For example, you might call upon Rama when seeking strength or Krishna when you’re looking to enhance the playful and accessible side of your spirit.
+For example, you might call upon Rama when seeking strength or Krishna when you’re looking to enhance the playful and accessible side of your soul or spirit.